-Verifying the Integrity of Your Copy of an Old Time Radio Researchers Archival Certified Series
+Verfying the Integrity of Your Copy of a Certified Series

-1. Why are OTRR Archival Certified Series important?
+1. Why are Certified Series important?

-Archival Certified Series are the very best collections available, providing the most episodes available in the best possible sound.
-Many Archival Certified Series also contain many extra features, such as excellent audio files describing the Series and stars, and CD artwork designed especially for each Series.
+Certified Series are the very best collections available, providing the most episodes available in the best possible sound.
+Many Certified Series also contain many extra features, such as excellent audio files describing the Series and stars, and CD artwork designed especially for each Series.